 Machine learning and first principle models are two widely discussed approaches for process optimization nowadays.
 First principle models, which are also referred as dynamic models, have long been one of the most powerful tools to optimize manufacturing processes.
 In recent years, machine learning, a subfield of artificial intelligence, has also become increasingly popular for process optimization.
 In this blog post, we would like to discuss the pros and cons of each approach, and cases where it might be more appropriate to use one over the other, or a combination of both.

 It is without doubt that first principle models are great solutions when the underlying principles are well understood and the system being modeled is relatively simple.
-On the other hand, machine learning models are very useful when there is sufficient data and when the underlying principles are not easy to understand or too complex to be modeled with first principles.
+On the other hand machine learning for manufacturing process optimization is very useful when there is sufficient data and when the underlying principles are not easy to understand or too complex to be modeled with first principles.
 And for many cases in between, the two approaches also complement each other well:

 - First principle models typically rely on deep expertise from process scientists or engineers and can be quite time-consuming to develop and maintain.
 In contrast, machine learning models can learn from data without much understanding of the underlying principles that is driving the process.
 And the pipeline for machine learning models can be the same for various processes.
 Hence, it is not only easier to build models for one process with machine learning, but also with much less effort to scale from that process to other new processes.